How Is Autism Diagnosed? A Complete Guide to the Evaluation Process

 Who Can Diagnose Autism?

-Several types of professionals are qualified to diagnose autism:
+Several professionals can diagnose autism:

-- Multidisciplinary Teams: Groups of specialists working together for comprehensive evaluation
+- Multidisciplinary Teams: Groups of specialists working together

 The American Psychological Association notes that multidisciplinary team evaluations are often considered the gold standard, as they bring multiple perspectives to the assessment.